-Tropical system to make landfall Saturday
+Tropical system to make landfall Saturday morning

 Latest forecast model data suggest the heaviest rain will come to an end along the Suncoast during the mid or late morning hours of Saturday, but is expected to continue until Saturday afternoon along the Atlantic coast.

 As of 2 a.m., the system remains poorly organized and some slight increase in organization is possible before landfall later today.
 No change in status or strength is expected before the disturbance moves across Florida, but the system is expected to develop a well-defined center and strengthen slightly late this weekend and early next week over the western Atlantic.

 The pressure remains the same at 1003mb, which is still rather high at this time.